chrnobyl/active-record-project-web-040317/README.md

 ### Model Design

 Once you have migrated your database, define you models.
 Remember to inherit them from `ActiveRecord::Base`.
-Use the appropriate macros to finish building your your associations.
+Use the appropriate macros to finish building your associations.

 ### Model Methods